-However, data sharing across state lines is difficult given differing state patient privacy/confidentiality requirements.
-This Academy believes that state and federal legislators and jurists should seek a greater degree of standardization by recognizing the following principles regarding the privacy of medical information:
+Data sharing is difficult, particularly across state lines given differing state patient privacy/confidentiality requirements.
+The AAFP believes that state and federal legislators and jurists should seek a greater degree of standardization by recognizing the following principles regarding the privacy of medical information:

-- Policy exceptions which permit medical records release:
+H. Policy exceptions which permit medical records release within applicable law:

-- The Academy supports the use of patient record information for primary care research, biomedical and pharmaceutical research and other health research, provided there is appropriate protection for research subjects, i.e., Institutional Review Board approval.
+The AAFP supports the use of patient record information for primary care research, biomedical and pharmaceutical research and other health research, provided there is appropriate protection for research subjects, i.e., Institutional Review Board approval.